-I came across this cash gifting program when I noticed that someone typed it into search on my site.
+I came across this cash gifting program when I noticed that someone typed it into a search on my site.

 I had a look into it, and I thought it would be a great one to review.
 (Thanks to the random person who typed that in! )

-I think you're going to be pretty surprised with this one.
+I think you’re going to be pretty surprised by this one.
 Is it really too damn easy to make money from this?
-Get ready to shell out some cash and cross your fingers that you'll get it back.
+Get ready to shell out some cash and cross your fingers that you’ll get it back.